remexre/remexre.github.io/content/posts/monads.md

 Well, that looked familiar again!
 `Future` again has many of the monadic methods that `Option` and `Result` share.
-However, it's still not possible to write "sequential-looking" code with `Future`s; a TODO.
+However, it's still not possible to write "sequential-looking" code with `Future`s; [a syntax extension](https://github.com/alexcrichton/futures-await) exists to add async and away, but they are not part of the core language and rely on several unstable features.

 ## Consistency